The Library is currently closed. We're open again on Friday (December 26, 2025) from 9:30 am to 5:15 pm

 The Fireside Book Club meets virtually every month (first Monday of the month at 7:00pm).
 Lively discussion is led by a library staff member, or other special guests.
 All are welcome to attend these gatherings!
 All Fireside Book Clubs are currently virtual.
 Register for an upcoming Book Club meeting here.
 All are welcome!

 • Oct.
-6 | Dictionary of Lost Words by Pip Williams (moderated by Michelle Brubaker) | Register
+6 | Dictionary of Lost Words by Pip Williams (moderated by Michelle Brubaker)

 Annual Book Sale